lucia-auth/lucia/documentation/src/pages/upgrade-v3/oauth.md

 ## Replace OAuth integration

-The OAuth integration has been replaced with [`arctic`](), which provides everything the integration did without Lucia specific APIs.
+The OAuth integration has been replaced with [Arctic](https://github.com/pilcrowonpaper/arctic), which provides everything the integration did without Lucia specific APIs.
 It supports all the OAuth providers that the integration supported.

 ```
 npm install arctic